ralucaminea/SemanticQuestion10K/README.md

 	- one example I have here the SIVB HTM (held to maturity securities and fair value).
 When prompting to get this value OpenAI failed to transform millions.

 	![image](https://raw.githubusercontent.com/ralucaminea/SemanticQuestion10K/main/HTM_SIVB10K_SemanticIssue.png)
+- try out multi-language ESEF submissions - maybe use Azure Cognitive Services for translating filings or load XBRL plus labels into the model so you can prompt both in English and in the submission language.
+- many more :)